ibmresilient/resilient-community-apps/fn_sep/README.md

 ---

 ## Script - scr_sep_add_artifact_from_scan_results
-Script for Symantec SEP to add a Resilient artifact from a property of the 'Symantec SEP - EOC scan results' data-table.
+Script for Symantec SEP to add a IBM SOAR artifact from a property of the 'Symantec SEP - EOC scan results' data-table.
 The supported artifact types supported are: "File Path", "Malware SHA-256 Hash" and "System Name".

 **Object:** sep_eoc_scan_results